oszuidwest/zwfm-metadata/README.md

 # ZWFM Metadata

-Metadata routing middleware designed for ZuidWest FM and Radio Rucphen in the Netherlands.
+Metadata routing middleware for radio stations.
 Routes metadata from inputs (playout software, APIs, static text) to outputs (Icecast, files, webhooks) with priority-based fallback and configurable delays.
+Originally designed for ZuidWest FM in the Netherlands.

 ## Quick Start